fredgibbs/fredgibbs.github.io/courses/american-food/schedule.md

 {% include alert.html class='danger' title='Reading reflection' text="
 Personally, I find most culinary appropriation conversations to be unhelpfully superficial.
 It is pointless to debate whether culinary/cultural appropriation actually happens (it does), or whether it's just some people being overly sensitive (it is), or whether it can be an (inadvertent) tool of marginalization (it can).
 These are non-debateable facts.
-What are the most important issues?
-What are debates about culinary appropriation really about?
+So what are debates about culinary appropriation really about?

 Use the articles for this week to evaluate a claim we read a few weeks ago from Ruth Tobias ([here](https://www.tastingtable.com/culture/national/defining-american-food-cuisine)): \"The difference between adaptation and appropriation is one of privilege--the privilege to control and inevitably whitewash the narrative surrounding a given dish.\" How is this statement correct?
 How is it wrong?
+How does food history we've been learning offer a possible solution to the legitimate but sometimes overblown concerns about appropriation?
 BE SURE YOU USE THE READINGS TO SUPPORT YOUR ANSWER!
 "%}